WilliamASumner/Chromium-Experiments/README.md

 ---
 ## Running
-To run this file, it's as easy as:
+To run an experiment, it's as easy as:
 ```
 make run
 ```